7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 6. End on the feeling: **"I want to keep my streak going tomorrow."**

 ## Look, feel & tone
-A **premium HD-2D side-view diorama**: 2D pixel sprites in layered worlds with depth, atmospheric lighting, soft bloom, vignette, parallax, and warm glow.
-The view is a **cinematic side-view / slight 3/4 diorama** (explicitly NOT top-down, no visible grid): the player stands upright on a horizontal walkable path and moves left/right across each scene, with the camera following horizontally.
-Every area fills the **16:9 viewport** with layered planes (far background, background architecture, midground walkable layer, foreground framing, atmosphere layer). **Battles are HD-2D side-view too** — player on the left/lower area, the Silence Wisp on the right, staged on the current scene transformed into a cinematic battle backdrop with hit flashes, screen shake, and slight zoom on big hits.
+A **premium HD-2D 2.5D pixel diorama**: chibi 2D pixel sprites walking inside staged, miniature 3D-feeling worlds with real depth, atmospheric lighting, soft bloom, vignette, parallax, fog, and warm glow.
+The camera is a **fixed 3/4 diorama view** — angled slightly downward, near-orthographic, explicitly **NOT top-down, NOT a side-scroller, and with no visible grid or square tiles**.
+The learner sees a floor plane receding into depth and moves in **all four directions**: left/right travels horizontally, while up/down moves *into and out of* the scene (with diagonals when two directions combine).
+A pseudo-3D coordinate system (x horizontal, y depth, z elevation for stairs/bridges/raised areas) drives the world, and movement uses **organic walkable polygons and blocked collision zones**, never a tile grid.

+The world stops feeling flat through a stack of depth systems, all mandatory:
+**y-depth sorting** (characters, NPCs, and props render in front of or behind each other by depth — Arin walks behind a lantern and is partly covered, or in front of a tablet and covers it), **foreground occlusion** (trees, roof edges, pillars, stall cloth, tall grass partly cover the player), **multi-layer parallax** (far sky → deep background architecture → midground props → walkable ground → foreground occluders → lighting/atmosphere), **slight scale-by-depth** (Arin shrinks moving deeper, grows moving toward camera), **ground and soft contact shadows**, **fog at multiple depths**, **bloom around lights**, and a **vignette / depth-of-field** finish.
+Each area fills the **16:9 viewport** as a spatial stage, not a flat illustration, and the **camera smoothly follows Arin** (stronger horizontally, with a dead zone, never showing empty space past the map edges, and pushing in for key moments like the Silent Gate battle trigger).

+The characters are **chibi pixel humans** — short proportions, big readable heads, simple expressive pixel faces — with **4-direction walk and idle animations** (toward camera, away, left, right), feet shadows, and depth sorting.
+Arin is a tiny traveler with a cloak, satchel, and glowing notebook; NPCs share the chibi style with distinct outfits and some walk set path routes; **Bori** is a small floating fox-spirit companion with a tail flame and glow who trails Arin with a slight delay and is depth-sorted into the scene. **Battles are an HD-2D 2.5D combat stage too** — Arin on the left-mid foreground with Bori beside, the Silence Wisp on the right-mid background, a ground plane with real depth, foreground objects framing the shot, and the current area blurred behind — with hit flashes, screen shake, and a Meaning Break burst of light when the enemy's Confusion Shield breaks.

 **UI direction:** a clean, premium shell around a centered **16:9 viewport**, with clear, highly readable Korean and romanization, gentle glow highlights, smooth transitions, and